PranitThomas/Predictive-Analysis-on-the-Influence-of-Music-on-Mental-Health/README.md

 - 🧠 **Mental Health Analytics**: Use psychological datasets to assess the emotional and cognitive impact of musical patterns.

 ## Dataset
-- **Music Dataset**: Contains features such as Openness, Conscientiousness, Agreeableness, etc.
 - **Mental Health Dataset**: Includes user-reported emotional responses and mental health metrics.

 > **Note**: For ethical reasons, anonymized and publicly available datasets are used.